code-hy/Learning_Notes/AI_Coding_Tools/Workshop_Notes.md

       -   demo on docker wher eyou can use agents to control computer
       -   chat applications, and you can provide it some tools

+ # Summary

+ In the beginning, we enter request thru chat, and need to cut-and-paste into our IDE.
+New IDE tools now include chat agents that can perform changes on your codebase, which avoids context switching between ChatGPT and the IDE.